 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Chronic obstructive pulmonary disease (COPD) is characterised by airflow obstruction that is usually progressive, not fully reversible and does not change markedly over several months.
-The diagnosis is suspected on the basis of symptoms (particularly breathlessness or cough) and signs, and supported by spirometry.
+The diagnosis is suspected on the basis of symptoms (particularly breathlessness or cough) and signs, usually in patients with a smoking or passive smoking history, and supported by spirometry.

 - In the early stages, COPD may produce minimal or no symptoms.